UMDLARS/cctf_pack/README.md

 To run a pack, the root directory of the pack should be placed (or symlinked) into the root directory of the dtanm repo (in a directory named `pack`) before you run `./setup.sh`.

+To create a new pack, modify this repository with the new pack programs and data.

+To change this repo into your new pack repo, remove the `.git` directory in this repository, create a new private repo in github (don't want the program to leak!), and follow the instructions to push your new repository up.

 Inside the `pack/` folder should be the following directory structure:

 - `docs/`